drBenway/pixi-vn-wiki/start/labels.md

 Visual Novels are usually a succession of screenshots with images and text.

 In Pixi’VN, you can manage this succession of screens with the "**steps**".
 The steps they are functions that are executed every time the [Next Step](/start/labels.md#next-step) function is called.
-In these steps you can add images, dialogues etc...
+In these steps you can add images, who and what is saying etc...

 The **labels** are containers of steps, they are used to organize the steps in a more readable way.